This post is for American travelers who plan to use an American credit card while traveling outside of the United States.

 2016 Update — two more cards

 Charles Schwab Bank’s debit card has no international fee and no other fees and excellent customer service.
-There’s no benefit of frequent flier miles, but there is also no fee.
+There’s no benefit of frequent flier miles, but there is also no fee to use it as a debit card at an ATM which makes it extra handy.
 If you don’t live near a branch of Charles Schwab you can mail your deposits or use their app to deposit using your smartphone’s camera.
 Or, you can move the money from your local bank.
+The Customer Service at Charles Schwab Bank is top-notch, absolutely unparalleled.
+I strongly recommend this bank.

 Capital One fun